uyjulian/zbspac/Readme.txt

 Hats off to you both!

 -------------------------
 Q: So it seems that others have already done some unpackers and you owe a lot to them, right?
 Then the real question: Why is zbspac?

-Well, I just want to translate the game into Chinese, so I need a resource packer / unpacker for it.
-There are two unpackers floating around in the "cyberspace" (you know, one that is not as exciting as the one in the game), but they either cannot unpack some of the packages (crass) or cannot handle Shift-JIS correctly in my Simplified Chinese system (exchpac).
+Well, I just want to translate the game into Chinese (or at least grant myself such a possibility, as the game may just be too long for a single person to translate, and my Japanese is at "ABC" level now. ;), so I need a resource packer / unpacker for it.
+AFAIK, there are two unpackers floating around in the "cyberspace" (you know, one that is not as exciting as the one in the game), but they either cannot unpack some of the packages (crass) or cannot handle Shift-JIS correctly in my Simplified Chinese system (exchpac).
 And there are